Rock Radio Heaven (L)

 Born: January 15, 1933, Sergeant Bluff, Iowa

-Stations: KIMN Denver, WABC New York, KLAC, KFI, KRLA Los Angeles, KWNK Simi Valley, Calif., KPCM, KCMJ Palm Springs, Calif.
+Stations: KIMN Denver, WABC New York, KLAC, KFI, KRLA Los Angeles, KWNK Simi Valley, California, KPCM, KCMJ Palm Springs, California

 Notes: One-half of one of radio's great duos - his on-air partner for 25 years at KFI was the late Roger Barkley.
 Died of cancer.